bifravst/rest-echo/features/REST-echo-API.feature.md

 When I POST to `${variant.protocol}://${domainName}/new`

-Then the response status code should be `201`
+Soon the response status code should be `201`

 And the response body should be a string matching `^[0-9A-F]{8}-[0-9A-F]{4}-4[0-9A-F]{3}-[89AB][0-9A-F]{3}-[0-9A-F]{12}$`